andrewnessinjim/mongodb-crud-practice/README.md

     └── queries
 ```

 In this example, `restaurants` and `zips` are two different databases.
 The path `./restaurants/data/` will contain all the
 data you will need to import in your local mongod instance to try out the examples in `restaurants` db.
-The `queries`
+You will also find
-directory will contain one file per question.
-Each file will contain a commented question and a list of different mongodb
+"`import.txt`" file which you can use to import the dataset.
+The `queries` directory will contain one file per question.
-queries answering that question.
-In the above example, `closest_restaurant.js` and `restaurants_in_area.js` are two
+Each file will contain a commented question and a list of different mongodb queries answering that question.
+In the above
-such files with a question and queries answering that question.
+example, `closest_restaurant.js` and `restaurants_in_area.js` are two such files with a question and queries answering that
+question.

 Here are some ways you can contribute to the project: